 Prepare summary statistics, tables and a brief writeup within the outline established in step 1.
 Reviewing summary statistics for at least contributing factors, collision types, and first harmful event before mapping will better inform which trends may need to be mapped.
 This summary is typically performed for regional and historic trends.
 The following represents components of a typical crash analysis and may be used as a toolbox to fulfil the scope requirements you documented in step 1.

 For most of the following analysis components, the outputs would include totals, annual trends, 5-yr totals, and 5-yr averages.
-These outputs will typically be represented in summary tables and graphs.
+If the scope has specified a comparison of 5 year rolling averages, then the data request will need to have included 9 years’ worth of data in order to compare averages for each progression of 5-year spans.
+Outputs of the safety analysis will typically be represented in summary tables and graphs.
 Hotspots and top crash locations may be represented in maps as well.
 1 through 3 below represent typical federally required components.

 Total person level outcomes by severity, type of person, and occupant protection level.
 Person level outcomes will include details needed to complete FHWA PM1 metrics being 5-yr averages of: